 - Ensure that any equipment provided is safe and that instructions/training are given on the use of any equipment being used;

-- Supply information so that members at U3A events and meetings are aware of the evacuation procedures in the event of a fire or other emergency situation.
+- Supply information so that members at u3a events and meetings are aware of the evacuation procedures in the event of a fire or other emergency situation.

-Importantly, no-one is expected to make expensive changes to their own homes or equipment, but to be aware, and, where it’s not practicable to remove the risk, make group members aware, of possible risks that exist.
+Importantly, no-one is expected to make expensive changes to their own homes or equipment, but to be aware, and where it’s not practicable to remove the risk, make group members aware, of possible risks that exist.
 Group leaders are assumed to run their groups in good faith, unless they behave recklessly.
 Group members are responsible for their own actions at all times.

 Group Convenors must maintain a register of attendees and acquaint themselves with the Fire Policy Procedures of the premises which are being used, such as:

-In the event of an evacuation, Group Convenors must take the register with them to:
+In the event of an evacuation, Group convenors must take the register with them to:

-- Ensure that all people have left the building
+- ensure that all people have left the building

-- Inform the emergency services if anyone is unaccounted for or still inside
+- inform the emergency services if anyone is unaccounted for or still inside

-Group Convenors or persons leading an outdoor activity also need to:
+Group convenors or persons leading an outdoor activity also need to:

-- Advise members where necessary of the need for appropriate clothing and footwear suitable for the activity undertaken
+- advise members where necessary of the need for appropriate clothing and footwear suitable for the activity undertaken

-- Identify hazards and recommend measures to reduce or eliminate them
+- identify hazards and recommend measures to reduce or eliminate them

-- Ensure a responsible person is identified as co-leader/deputy to take over activity in event of emergency
+- ensure a responsible person is identified as co-leader/deputy to take over activity in event of emergency

-All accidents, injuries and illness at U3A meetings or events should be reported to a member of the Committee, in the first instance.
-A written record shall be kept by the person witnessing the accident and a copy given to the group leader concerned, who should then complete the Incident Report form and give a copy to the Chairman.
+All accidents, injuries and illness at u3a meetings or events should be reported to a member of the Committee, in the first instance.
+A written record shall be kept by the person witnessing the accident and a copy given to the group convenor concerned.
+The convenor should complete an Incident Report form (available from the Secretary) and give a copy to the Chair.